saastechacademy/foundation/project-ideas/not-naked.md

                 If config allows to choose Product for BOPIS from givin Facility You are testing the system configuration.

-        How do we decide what to asset on?
+        How do we decide what to assert on?
         Starts with, What are we testing?
         In above example we are testing BOPIS configuration for a given client.
 We want to be sure that client system is configured to allow set of products for BOPIS order to be fulfilled from limited set of facilities/stores.